lauracastrotech/disability-calculator/README.md

 ## Description

 Ticket to Work program incentivizes beneficiaries who return to the workforce.
 After starting employment, they continue receiving benefits during a Trial Work Period.
-This is a window up to 9 months where they can make an unlimited amount of income before they loss their benefits.
-There are no tools that give beneficiaries the date that they will loss benefits.
+This is a window up to 9 months where they can make an unlimited amount of income before they lose their benefits.
+There are no tools that give beneficiaries an approximate date or window that they may lose benefits.
 This results in overpayment where the government will expect 100% recovery.
 Trial to Work Period calculator returns a date that users can expect to loss benefits.
 This prevents them from being overpaid by the government.

 ## Assumptions